zl2860/p8130_final_project/mugenzi93.md

-Title VII of the Civil Rights Act of 1964 is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin and religion.
+Title VII of the Civil Rights Act of 1964 is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin and religion (1).
 Also, the equal pay act of 1963 requires that men and women in the same workplace be given equal pay for equal work.
 Income inequality between men and women who do the same work have been a point of debate over the years and efforts have been made to ensure women receive the same remuneration as men for doing equal work.
-While there have been several studies conducted about the income gap between both gender, it is almost impossible to find a single study that focuses on one profession or industry.
+While there have been several studies conducted about the income gap between both genders, it is almost impossible to find a single study that focuses on one profession or industry.

 The U.S education system is one area that is not immune to this income gap problem.
 Several factors determines ones compansation in the